-It is common among elderly people and is the main risk factor for bone fractures in this age group.
+It is common among older adults and is the main risk factor for bone fractures in this age group.

-Dairy products have long been considered to be protective against osteoporosis.
+Dairy products have long been considered protective against osteoporosis.

-Abnormally high blood pressure, also called hypertension, is one of the main risk factors for cardiovascular disease.
+Abnormally high blood pressure is one of the main risk factors for heart disease.

-Studies suggest that regular consumption of yogurt may lower blood pressure in people with hypertension (46).
+Studies suggest that regular consumption of yogurt may lower blood pressure in people who already have high readings (

-Yogurt may cause adverse effects in certain people, specifically those that are lactose intolerant or allergic to milk proteins.
+Yogurt may cause adverse effects in certain people — especially in anyone who’s lactose intolerant or allergic to milk proteins.

-Yogurt contains smaller amounts of milk sugar (lactose) than milk.
+Yogurt contains less milk sugar (lactose) than milk.

 Therefore, it is better tolerated by people with lactose intolerance.

 Milk allergy is rare and more common among children than adults.
-It is triggered by milk proteins, whey and casein, found in all milk products (51).
+It is triggered by the milk proteins — whey and casein — found in all milk products (

-Therefore, yogurt should be avoided by people with milk allergy.
+Therefore, yogurt should be avoided by people who have a milk allergy.

-It is important to keep in mind that many low-fat yogurts have a lot of sugar added to them.
+Keep in mind that many low-fat yogurts have copious amounts of added sugar.

 For this reason, it’s best to read the label and avoid yogurt that has sugar — usually in the form of sucrose or high-fructose corn syrup — in its ingredients.